-- Board oversight of service level agreement ("SLA"); - Maintaining professionally-staffed management functions; - Investment to support recruitment, retention and development of good quality resources; - Monitoring systems issues, accounting for the need to achieve service objectives and protect data; - Business continuity planning, including both physical business continuity planning, disaster recovery processes and contingency plans in the event of failure of the outsourced manager; - Requirement for the managers to maintain errors and omissions insurance; - Regulatory compliance monitoring; - Assessment procedures and reports are in place, which are used in the investment and underwriting strategic and business planning processes; - The ORSA (own risk and solvency assessment) is used in Europe, under solvency II regulations. - The CISSA (commercial insurers solvency self assessment) is used in Bermuda in respect of the Group (and therefore its subsidiaries - Re, Europe and Asia). - A suite of detection, prevention and recovery controls to protect against malware have been implemented and combined with appropriate user awareness; - A cyber risk dashboard reported on a quarterly basis to the managers Risk Committee, which shows a sophisticated suite of metrics designed to give comfort that cyber related controls are designed and operating effectively.
+- Board oversight of service level agreement ("SLA"); - Maintaining professionally staffed management functions; - Investment to support recruitment, retention and development of good quality resources; - Monitoring systems issues, accounting for the need to achieve service objectives and protect data; - Business continuity planning, including both physical business continuity planning, disaster recovery processes and contingency plans in the event of failure of the outsourced manager; - Requirement for the managers to maintain errors and omissions insurance; - Regulatory compliance monitoring; - A suite of detection, prevention and recovery controls to protect against malware have been implemented and combined with appropriate user awareness; - A cyber risk dashboard reported on a quarterly basis to the managers risk committee, which shows a suite of metrics designed to give comfort that cyber related controls are designed and operating effectively.
 This includes technical IT security controls (e.g. vulnerability scanning, penetration testing results, access).